gamma-delta/conlangs/Vecinis/how_to/1-Pronunciation.md

 </table>

 Finally, some exceptions:
-* 'r̂' is trilled and pronounced /r/ before a consonant or at the end of a word
+* 'r̂' is trilled and pronounced /r/ before a consonant or at the beginning or end of a word
 * 'l' is spelled 'rr' in the middle of a word (but still pronounced /l/).
 The /l/ sound can *only* appear at the beginning of a word or surrounded by vowels.

 |[Previous Chapter: Intro](0-Intro.md)|[Next Chapter: Basics](2-Basics.md)